In React, a reusable component is a piece of UI that can be used in various

 We will keep the commonly used components in the app/javascript/src/components/commons

 folder.
-Run the following command to create the Button
+Run the following command to create the Button component file inside the commons

 folder:

-paste the following content:
+In Button.jsx paste the following content:

 GraniteLogo component

-component to display a logo for our project as shown below:
+Let's create a GraniteLogo component to display a logo for our project as shown below:

-Add the following lines to GraniteLogo.jsx
+Add the following lines to GraniteLogo.jsx file:

-You can design logos using tools like Figma and return the corresponding svg
+You can design logos using tools like Figma and return the corresponding svg as a reusable component like this.

 NavBar component

-Let's create the NavBar
+Let's create the NavBar reusable component:

-because it's the root file which will be auto-imported in
+It's named index.jsx because it's the root file which will be auto-imported in

-scenarios where we import like say import NavBar from '../NavBar'
+scenarios where we import like say import NavBar from '../NavBar'.

-, paste the following content:
+In index.jsx, paste the following content:

 Container component

-component, run the following command:
+To create a Container component, run the following command:

-file and paste the following
+Now, open the Container.jsx file and paste the following

 content: